butter-bot-machines/skylark/docs/stories/completed/202401020518-chore-implement-shorter-source-paths.md

-# Implement Shorter Source Paths in Logging (✓ Completed)
+# Implement Shorter Source Paths in Logging

 ## Status
 Completed on January 2, 2024 at 07:59